-According to an official spokesperson, the government of Treden has started a new program to help solve the growing refugee problem there.
-The program, announced last week by the Tredenian minister of the interior, involves the resettlement of refugees to vacant apartment buildings in the Tredenian capital.
+"According to an official spokesperson, the government of Treden has started a new program to help solve the growing refugee problem there.
+The program, announced last week by the Tredenian Minister of the Interior, involves the resettlement of refugees to vacant apartment buildings in the Tredenian capital.
 These refugees are currently being housed in overcrowded camps near Treden's border with war-ravaged Norland.
 The camps were instituted in 2003 in response to the war.
 Since that time, the number and size of camps has grown, and the war is still going on.
-The average population of the camps is 3000, and most camps were designed for at most 1000 people.
-It is hoped that the new program will help alleviate this situation.
+The average population of the camps is 3,000, and most camps were designed for at most 1,000 people.
+It is hoped that the new program will help alleviate this situation."

-In order to receive credit, examinees must provide all the information requested.
-As stated above, answers should be complete, concise, and relevant:
+In order to receive credit, examinees must provide all the information requested to receive credit.
+Answers should be complete, concise, and relevant.